Philippine Airlines Flight 116: May 23 - the shootout

+The aircraft was written off, and was the Armed Forces of the Philippines' first anti-hijacking operation.

+A former passenger filed a lawsuit against Philippine Airlines in 1990 - the case was then dismissed.

 Aircraft

 The aircraft was a BAC One-Eleven Series 500 manufactured in Hurn with a test registration of G-AYOS.
 Its first flight was in 1970 and was delivered to Philippine Airlines in 1971 as PI-C1161.
 In 1974 it was re-registered to RP-C1161.